Memorial University Community Garden FAQ's

 The Board is a group of volunteers from all sectors of campus (students, staff, and faculty) who are interested in the Community Garden and who have been working for different lengths of time on the garden.
-Their names and campus affiliations can be found on the Community Garden website.
 The Board’s role is to oversee the funding allocated to the garden, to develop and manage policies related to the Community Garden and to facilitate a sense of community through workshops and public events.

 Yes.
 We would be happy to have help on the Board or in some other way!
 Please e-mail email@example.com if you are interested in receiving more information.

 If you have any additional questions, please do not hesitate to e-mail firstname.lastname@example.org.